namnamir/threat-hunting/training/git-cheatsheet.md

 ### Show only the list of the modified files
 git diff --name-only

-### Show the difference of what is changed but not yet commited
+### Show the difference of what is changed but not yet committed
 git diff --staged